panostim/gitproject/README.md

 # gitproject
-Project for git and github
+Project for git and github commands.
-This is a test project.